 Using strongly flavored oils is not a good idea when making any recipe.
 If you do not want to compromise the taste of your recipe, I suggest using salad oil.
 It is a healthy and delicious addition to your diet.
 If you are fond of making your own salad dressing, then I am confident that you are already familiar with this.

 Health Benefits of Salad Oil

 What makes salad oil healthier than any other oil?
 Salad oil has a high level of monounsaturated fat (oleic acid) and polyphenols.
-Because it has high oxidative stability and contains antioxidants, phytochemical, and alpha-linolenic acid, it indeed is a better choice than any other kind.
+Because it has high oxidative stability and contains antioxidants, phytochemicals, and alpha-linolenic acid, it indeed is a better choice than any other kind.
 Excellent sources of these are olive, canola, peanut, avocado, and almond oils.

 Olive oil has the highest level of monounsaturated fat, being 77% of its total fat resulting from this kind.
 In fact, it now garners the attention of scientists who are interested in finding ways to lower blood pressure and blood cholesterol.
-Besides, widening blood vessels, avoiding blood clots, and lessen inflammation in our body are just some of the health benefits that you can harvest from salad oil.
+Besides, widening blood vessels, avoiding blood clots, and lessening inflammation in our body are just some of the health benefits that you can harvest from salad oil.

 If you want to know the top healthy oils for salad dressings, below are the choices.
 Take a pick!

 - Grapeseed oil is rich in vitamin C, E, and beta-carotene.